 - Self-promotion – In some cases, it’s vanity, but some groups, like Bronze Butler, are a business.
 They steal secrets and sell them.
 If you’re manufacturer attempting to use stolen secrets, knowing who attacked a company is a great way to learn where you can get secrets to work without having to steal them yourself.

-Cyber threats that enter via email
+Cyber threats that enter via email for advanced manufacturing

 Phishing – Most types targeting manufacturers seek to exploit users by pretending to be a source that they trust.
 Nation states commonly will use phishing to bypass other network prevention measures.
 There are over a dozen different variants, some seeking monetary gain, while others may try to get the recipient to click a link which contains malware.

 Ransomware – Hidden within attachments and links in email, this is a major threat to both productivity, data and reputation.
 It seeks to encrypt data and demand a ransom payment, usually in bitcoin, to get your data back.
 A network wide ransomware attack can hold data hostage, and cost thousands to recover from.

 Malware – Contained within malicious URLs and attachments, is seeks to get onto the company network to steal information.
 Malware in email is the most effective way for bad actors to infiltrate a network without being caught.